 IV.4 Business Model Execution

 The Company is executing its business model in four phases: (1) educating the corporate marketplace on the value of credit risk management; (2) executing simple transactions; (3) executing more structured transactions; and, (4) offering a more comprehensive service by integrating systems and pricing with clients.
 As discussed earlier in this section, the Company is composed of two main functions: credit information services, which supports the first phase and will support the fourth phase, and credit risk management activities, which supports phases two through four.
-Enron Credit is currently executing phase two of its business model and derives revenue from risk intermediation activities, which include FBPs in the corporate market, structured portfolio transactions, and credit default swaps in the interbanking market.
+Enron Credit is currently executing phase two of its business model and derives revenue from risk intermediation activities, which include DBSs in the corporate market, structured portfolio transactions, and credit default swaps in the interbanking market.

 Enron Credit makes markets on both EnronOnline™ and its extranet website www.EnronCredit.com.
 The Company is also developing, with select alliances, the capabilities to integrate into the e-commerce processes of customers.
 Integrating into e-marketplaces, through the ECN is also being investigated as companies will be transacting with significantly more new and unknown counterparties – and, as a result, taking on more credit risk – thus creating a scenario whereby a premium will be placed on increased speed in both evaluation and execution.